tristaaa/lcproblems/README.md

 ### 5.7 Palindrome Permutation
 #### -palindrome permutation (basic)
- - Given a string s, determine if there exists some palindromic permutations.
+ - Given a string s, determine if a permutation of the string could form a palindrome.
  - **Example:**
     ```python
     Input: "aabb"